jackouni/sinatra_cms/data/about.md

-# Ruby is about...
+# Ruby is about!

 This an about page.

-This is a Sinatra app.

 Ruby is a great language!

+MORE MORE MORE MORE SINATRAAA